riceissa/breathing/doc.md

 Note that the above is essentially (some of the particular techniques taught in) Buteyko breathing.
 The differences are: (1) pedagogical, in that I think focusing on each step in sequence works a lot better, and (2) whether to use a CapnoTrainer to help with some of the steps.

 ## Any more stages?

+i have a feeling that the final stage (beyond the ones i listed in the previous section) is "exercise while doing all of the previous ones". this is explicitly part of some buteyko guides. vipul also (i think independently) recommended i do this.

 upper chest (intercostals) vs diaphragm? i feel like this one happens automatically by doing the ones above.
 But for some reason this is like the focus of many breathing gurus/meditation experts. but it's not necessary! in fact, i think it can be harmful to focus on your diaphragm too much -- it leads to exaggerated/forceful movement of it which can cause overbreathing/sore muscles. like, sure, it's fine to check your abdomen to see that you are generally breathing with your diaphragm more than upper chest, but it shouldn't be a target.